-The NBIC data reported a total of 816 arrival records and 15,837 ballast water discharge reports in Alaskafor Bering Sea ports from trips originating outside of the Bering Sea from 2014 to 2016.
+The NBIC data reported a total of 816 arrival records and 15,837 ballast water discharge reports in Alaskafor Bering Sea ports from 2014 to 2016.
 Records were distributed across 9 vessel types: Bulker (N=2755), Container (N=295), General Cargo (N=114), Other (N=396), Passenger (N=774), Refrigerated Cargo (N = 418), Roll-on/Roll-off Cargo (N = 10), Tanker (N=9935), and Fishing (N=1140).
 Dutch Harbor received the greatest amount of traffic for both NBIC and VMS reported boats.
 Nome received the second highest amount of traffic for NBIC reported vessels, and Akutan received the second highest amount of traffic for VMS reported vessels.
 With respect to ballast water discharge, the majority of reported discharge occurred in Dutch Harbor, with Nome having the second largest discharge volume (Figure 6).

 82.7% of arrivals (of NBIC ships?) originated from outside Alaska (Figure 5a).
 According to the NBIC dataset, California (N=175), Washington (N=142), and South Korea (N=127) accounted for greater portions of vessel traffic into the Bering Sea than the more proximate Gulf of Alaska ports (N=120).
 However, from VMS data, which predominantly includes smaller fishing vessels that do not report to the USCG, an overwhelming majority of trips originated from Gulf of Alaska ports (N=657; Figure 5b).
-Ballast water exchange data revealed a different pattern than the ship arrival records: while ports in the eastern Pacific Ocean accounted for more trips, most ballast water released in the Bering Sea originated from Asian ports (Figure 6).
+While ports in the eastern Pacific Ocean accounted for more trips, most ballast water released in the Bering Sea originated from Asian ports (Figure 6).
 South Korea and China each accounted for an order of magnitude more ballast water (18,728 and 17,453 mt, respectively) than the next greatest sources, Japan (7183 mt), Canada (6912 mt), and Washington (3852 mt).
 Approximately 20% of the 15,837 ballast water exchange records (representing 10.6% of the discharged volume) identified the source of their ballast water using coordinates (typically from offshore waters) instead of port names.
 Among these non-port ballast water sources, 25% of water originated from locations in the northeast Pacific Ocean (defined here as latitudes > 23.5° N, longitudes between 179.9° W and 110°W) and 15% originated from locations in the northwest Pacific Ocean (defined here as latitudes > 23.5° N, longitudes between 100° E and 180° E).

 Discussion